Archivo categoría Built Environment

 Reality Capture, for Real.
 Autodesk Completes Capture of Allpoint Systems : #BIM

-Por Jim Foster - BIM, Built Environment, New Technologies - February 7, 2013
+Posted by Jim Foster in BIM, Built Environment, New Technologies on February 7, 2013

 At the end of this month Autodesk announced it completed the purchase of Allpoint Systems, this adds to the ‘Reality Capture’ stable now including Alice Labs.
 Although much like the borg, you google Alice Labs and not much comes up as the technology and seemingly most of the talent has been absorbed into the mothership.
 As with the purchase of Alice Labs it does not appear that anything from Allpoint will be available for purchase anymore as the technology is incorporated into existing Autodesk products.
 From the Press Release: